Men's Skincare Guide

 This is rule number one.
 If you’ve ever seen or read an interview of one of those 50-year-old grandmothers who look like they’re in their 20s, they all say the same thing.
 Moisturize.
 Don’t make it a habit; make it a religion.
 Every guy in the world is mentally capable of lapsing on moisturizer.
 Maybe you’ve heard that chicks dig rough hands.
 Maybe you’re lazy about this stuff.
 Maybe you just never knew.

 All of those excuses are out the window now.
 If you have any genuine interest in skincare, it all starts with moisturizing.
 Dry skin doesn’t just damage the outer layers.
 It inhibits a healthy skin cycle in so many ways.
 It can contribute to more serious skin conditions like eczema, bacterial infections, and general irritation.
 Dry skin can turn red, itch and even crack.
 All of those things are bad, even if you’ve grown accustomed to them.
+If you participate in tanning for men, your skin can dry out unnaturally, causing wrinkles and problems with your skin that could be headed off by proper moisturizing.

 There are two things you need to do to moisturize.
 First, get a moisturizing body wash to use in the shower.
 Showing naturally dries you out, so you need the body wash to counteract that and to help you stay moisturized in general.
 The second task is using lotion.
 You have to use it all over, and you have to be smart about it.
 Your face doesn’t want the same lotion as your elbows.
 Your balls might be sensitive to some lotions and not others.
 There’s a reason women tend to have multiple bottles of skincare products.
 You should learn from them.
+Proper moisturizing can help stave off men's stretch marks, too.

 We get after guys about exfoliating all the time.
 There’s still a stigma where some guys see exfoliating as emasculating or weird.
 This notion is completely wrong.
 Exfoliating is simply the proper way to scrub your body.
 Surely it’s normal to wash and bathe, right?
 Exfoliating is the technique that helps you get the most benefit from that bathing.